checkmarx-ts/CxQueryReplicate/README.md

 The **CxQueryReplicate** utility is invoked via the **cxqueryreplicate** command (which the installation process should have added to the user’s command search path).

-The **CxQueryReplicate** utility can be configured via a configuration file, via the command line or by a mixture of both.
+The **CxQueryReplicate** utility can be configured via a configuration file, via the command line or by a mixture of both, which will be detailed in the section below

 ## Step 1 : Configuration of Source Settings